- Type:Full Time

 Full-time Regular Position

-License(s)/Certification(s): A valid, lawful driver’s license is required.
+License(s): Engineer I and II require E.I.T. certification.
+Engineer III and IV require State Professional Engineer license.
+All certifications must be State of Utah within one year of date of hire.
+A valid, lawful driver’s license is required.
 Applicant may be disqualified on the basis of an unacceptable driving record as reflected by the State Department of Motor Vehicles.
-Must obtain Utah Grade II Wastewater Systems Operator Certificate within first twelve (12) months of employment.

-Salary: $41,270 - $56,891 annually (range 24).
-Payment will be made by direct deposit and position includes a full benefits package, including: medical, dental, life, and LTD insurance plans; retirement plans; employee assistance and wellness programs; and sick, vacation, and holiday leaves.
-Optional plans available include: health care and dependent care flexible spending accounts, a health savings account, vision and AD&D insurance, legal assistance, home and auto insurance, ID theft protection, supplemental medical insurance, and deferred compensation (401k, 457 & IRA) plans.
-Overtime will normally be accrued as compensatory time.
+Salary: Engineer I: $50,164 - $69,152 annually (Range 28); Engineer II: $55,306 - $76,240 annually (Range 30); Engineer III: $64,024 - $88,257 annually (Range 33--Exempt); Engineer IV: $70,586 - $97,304 annually (Range 35-Exempt).
+Payment will be made by direct deposit and position includes a full benefits package, including: medical, dental, life, AD&D, and LTD insurance plans, retirement plans, employee assistance and wellness programs, and sick, vacation, and holiday leaves.
+Optional plans available include: health care and dependent care flexible spending accounts, a health savings account, vision insurance, legal assistance, home and auto insurance, ID theft protection, supplemental medical insurance, and deferred compensation (451k, 457 & IRA) plans.
+Overtime will normally be accrued as compensatory time (excluding Engineer III and Engineer IV level which are exempt from overtime).

 Screening: Based on meeting the minimum requirements and job-related experience, skills, knowledge, and education.
-Selection may be based largely upon an oral interview and hands on demonstration.
 Criminal background checks are conducted on all City positions.
 Non-disclosure may result in dismissal.

-To Apply: Apply online at www.provocity.jobs or at the Provo City Division of Human Resources located at 351 W. Center, Provo, UT.
+To Apply: Apply online at www.provocity.jobs or at the Provo City Division of Human Resources located at 351 West Center, Provo, UT, before 6:00 p.m. on the closing date.